chunsanger/hylia/src/index.md

 ---
 layout: home
-title: A simple starter kit for Eleventy
+title: Chris Hunsanger
-postsHeading: Latest posts
+postsHeading: posts
 archiveButtonText: See all posts
-metaDesc: 'Hylia is a lightweight Eleventy starter kit to help you to create your own blog or personal website.'
+metaDesc: 'This is my little space to share my passion for technology.'
 socialImage: ''
 ---